-The criteria for consideration in relation to minimum lot size within the proposed RU2 Rural Landscape zone are:
+The criteria for consideration in relation to minimum lot size within the proposed RU2 Rural Landscape zone, as shown within

+Figure 44 are:

-- Biodiversity, sensitive land and water conservation - Land capability (Class 7 and 8) - Reduce the exposure to natural hazards, protecting life and property (Category 1 BFPL and slope) - Retain the landscape character of the land - Servicing and maintenance of infrastructure
+- Biodiversity, sensitive land and water conservation - Land capability (Class 7 and 8) - Reduce the exposure to natural hazards, protecting life and property (Category 1 BFPL and slope) - Retain the landscape character of the land. - Servicing and maintenance of infrastructure

-In order to manage and reduce the risk to both life and property, but also these fragile areas of the LGA, a consistent approach coupled with a larger minimum lot size should be implemented.
+In order to manage and reduce the risk to both life and property, but also these more fragile areas of the LGA, a consistent approach coupled with a larger minimum lot size should be implemented.
+Feedback received on the second version of this document was critical of the 'one size fits all' approach to minimum lot size and therefore the proposed RU2 Rural Landscape Zone has been broken down into eight sub regions and the average of each of these sub regions used as a basis to determine an appropriate minimum lot size...